agkozak/agkozak-zsh-prompt/README.md

 AGKOZAK_CUSTOM_RPROMPT='%(3V.%F{yellow}%3v%f.)'
 ```

 In general, you will not need to change these settings to achieve a custom prompt.
-If, for example, you would like to move the Git status into the left prompt, you may do so simply with `AGKOZAK_LEFT_PROMPT_ONLY=1`.
-If you want to make it your favorite shade of grey, you may add `AGKOZAK_COLORS_BRANCH_STATUS=243`.
+If, for example, you want to move the Git status into the left prompt, you can do so simply with `AGKOZAK_LEFT_PROMPT_ONLY=1`.
+If you want to make it your favorite shade of grey, you can add `AGKOZAK_COLORS_BRANCH_STATUS=243`.

 If you made those customizations, however,  the right prompt would no longer do anything, so you could use the `AGKOZAK_CUSTOM_RPROMPT` variable to have it do something new, such as to display the time: